Skip to main content

 Skip User Reviews

-• All characters and weapons can be obtained for free through gameplay without gacha, with cosmetics being the only gacha element.
+• All characters and weapons can be obtained through gameplay without gacha, making progression fair and free-to-play friendly.

 • story